bnidevs/the-hotbox/project_structure_plan.md

 ## common.go

-commonly used functions can be put here.
+Commonly used functions can be put here.
 For example, the sub-function in ModifyBrightness3 can be put here.

+## perlin.go

+Generate 1D, 2D or 3D Perlin noise.

+## priorityqueue.go

+Implement priority queue here.